yohangz/packer-cli/README.md

 - jest

 # Library copyright year to be included in license file.
-What is the library copyright year (optional)?
+What's the library copyright year (optional)?
 2018

 # Generate license file for the project.
-What's the library copyright year (optional)?
+What's the license you want to use?
 - MIT License
 - Apache License 2.0
 - Mozilla Public License 2.0